 - Make sure your site consists of high-quality content and blog posts.
 They should be readable and understandable.

 - Do your keyword research considering the search intent and search results.
+Avoid keyword cannibalization.
+Repeating the word more than necessary in the text creates a negative effect in terms of SEO.

 On Page SEO Factors